 Thank you for your interest in bringing your project to Maynard!
 We want your experience to go as smoothly as possible.
 To help this along, we have prepared a list that should be helpful in preparing a successful application and plan.
-We strongly recommend you review all the information on this page and hope it proves helpful.
+We strongly recommend you review all the information in this document and hope it proves helpful.

-Before submitting a Site Plan and in some cases, a Special Permit request, you are required to attend a pre-application conference.
+Before submitting a Site Plan and in some cases, a Special Permit request, you are required to attend a pre- application conference.
 This can be booked through the Office of Municipal Services.
-If there is any doubt about the development potential of a proposed site, such as wetlands, traffic issues or other conditions that may complicate site development, we recommend your engineer attend this meeting.
+If there is any doubt about the development potential of a proposed site, such as the presence of wetlands, traffic issues or other conditions that may complicate site development, we recommend your engineer attend this meeting.

 We realize your time and money are invested in making your project a reality: by following these steps, you’re setting yourself up for success and hopefully a lot less stress!